skhaz/rodrigo.delduca.org/_posts/2019-02-18-steamosaic.markdown

 ![Screenshot](/assets/steamosaic.png)

-This project allows users to generate a mosaic of your [Steam](https://store.steampowered.com/) account, sorted by most played games.
+This project allows users to generate a mosaic of their [Steam](https://store.steampowered.com/) library, sorted by most played games.
 [Demo](https://steamosaic.com/#skhaz).

 ---